Back

 Khatuna Burkadze

-Dr. Khatuna Burkadze is a graduate of The Fletcher School of Law and Diplomacy, Tufts University.
-She has been a Fulbright scholar at the MIT Center for International Studies as well as a visiting professor at Columbia University, Bard College, and The Fletcher School of Law and Diplomacy.
+Dr. Khatuna Burkadze has graduated from The Fletcher School of Law and Diplomacy, Tufts University.
+Professor Burkadze has been a Fulbright scholar at the MIT Center for International Studies, and a visiting professor at Columbia University, Bard College, and The Fletcher School of Law and Diplomacy.

-Professor Khatuna Burkadze has working experience in the legislative, executive, and judicial governmental branches.
+Professor Khatuna Burkadze has experience in the legislative, executive, and judicial branches.
 She has been employed by the Parliament, Ministry of Foreign Affairs, Office of the Prime Minister, and Supreme Court of Georgia.
+Professor Burkadze has implemented projects, in cooperation with the representatives of the Diplomatic Corps, that aim to raise Georgian citizens’ awareness of the North Atlantic Alliance and the European Union.